-At its January 2018 and April 2018 meetings, the Unitil Corporation Board of Directors declared quarterly dividends on the Company's common stock of \$0.365 per share.
-These quarterly dividends result in a current effective annualized dividend rate to \$1.46 per share, representing an unbroken record of quarterly dividend payments since trading began in Unitil's common stock.
+At its January 2018, April 2018 and July 2018 meetings, the Unitil Corporation Board of Directors declared quarterly dividends on the Company's common stock of \$0.365 per share.
+These quarterly dividends result in a current effective annualized dividend rate of \$1.46 per share, representing an unbroken record of quarterly dividend payments since trading began in Unitil's common stock.